 This is Jo’s delicious attempt at Charlotte’s Chocolate Ganache Bundt Cake recipe.
 Charlotte garnishes hers with blackberries while Jo’s opted for a combination of strawberries, blueberries, raspberries, and chocolate block.

-Recipe adapted from Charlotte Ree’s new book Just Desserts out now.
+Recipe adapted from Charlotte Ree’s book Just Desserts.
 Image by Jo-Anne Pabst.

 - Bundt pan